Search result: 272

 Colombia, Medellín | Building Better Recognition, Latin America, 2017 | Gold, Global, 2015

 The UVA de La Imaginación project centers on creating high quality public spaces inserted into low-income, dense neighborhoods at a reservoir where two giant water tanks have been replaced by new infrastructure.
-The architecture takes inspiration from the site’s history, surrounding topography, and structure of existing tanks and pools, resulting in an intervention with minimal environmental impact.
-The project opened in 2015 and forms part of a network of 20 parks.
+The obsolete tanks are repurposed to create public space, taking inspiration from the site’s history, surrounding topography, and structure of existing tanks and pools.
+The resulting intervention has minimal environmental impact and opened in 2015, forming part of a network of 20 parks.

 Canada, Vancouver | Silver, North America, 2017